-Refer to the Department of Transport and Main Roads Traffic Noise Management: Code of Practice with respect to external road traffic noise levels; and the Queensland Development Code and Section MP4.4 Buildings in a Transport Noise Corridor.
+13 Refer to the Department of Transport and Main Roads Traffic Noise Management: Code of Practice with respect to external road traffic noise levels; and the Queensland Development Code and Section MP4.4 Buildings in a Transport Noise Corridor.

-NB The Queensland Reconstruction Authority notes the Flood Hazard Overlay Map OVM51H (draft Sunshine Coast Planning Scheme 2012) identifies a significant portion of the site affected by river and storm tide flooding.
+14 NB The Queensland Reconstruction Authority notes the Flood Hazard Overlay Map OVM22G (Sunshine Coast Planning Scheme 2014) identifies a significant portion of the site affected by river and storm tide flooding.
 Development in these areas must ensure it does not increase the inherent risk of people and property to the potential impacts of flooding.
 Development should be able to remain functional during and after a natural hazard event.

-Defined flood event is the ARI 100 (climate change) flood event. (refer to the Cornmeal Creek Flood Study - Nov 2013 prepared by Cardno.
+15 Defined flood event is the ARI 100 flood event.

-Refer to the State Planning Policy (SPP) December 2013, associated guidance and supporting material including mapping and the Urban Stormwater Quality Planning Guidelines 2010.
+16 Refer to the State Planning Policy (SPP) December 2013, associated guidance and supporting material including mapping and the Urban Stormwater Quality Planning Guidelines 2010.